TheDeveloperMask/vehicle-recognition-api-yolov4-python/README.md

 The API is simple: make a HTTP POST request to local host on port 6000.
 The input image must be send using multipart/form-data encoding.
 It has to be jpg or png.
-Tested on Windows 10 and Ubuntu Linux.
+Tested under Windows 10 and Ubuntu Linux.

 ![image](https://github.com/spectrico/vehicle-recognition-api-yolov4-python/raw/master/car-make-model.png?raw=true)